 How much do I have to contribute to my workplace pension?

 The only guaranteed income most young people in the private sector will have in retirement is the State Pension.
-The full weekly rate for the New State Pension is £179.60 (2021-22) and is only designed to keep pensioners above the poverty line.
+The full weekly rate for the new State Pension is £221.20 (April 2024) and is only designed to keep pensioners above the poverty line.

 Pensions professionals advise members of defined contribution schemes to save between 15% and 20% of their salaries into pensions to achieve a comfortable income in retirement.